PalisadoesFoundation/talawa-docs/docs/internships/gsoc/ideas.md

 9. **Difficulty:** Medium
 10. **Impact Definition:** Risky/Exploratory

-### Hybrid Innovation
+### Hybrid Innovation - Talawa

-1. **Description:** Do the ideas need something more?
-What completely new thoughts could be applied to the existing ideas?
-If you have answers to these questions then this section is for you.
+1. **Description:** We know that there are many opportunities to improve our mobile application to make it more usable.
+If you have answers to the questions below then this section is for you.
+   1. If you have answers to the questions below then this section is for you.
+      1. Do the previous ideas need something more?
+      2. What completely new thoughts could be applied to the existing ideas?
+   2. Opportunities exist to improve (but are not limited to):
+      1. Usefulness
+      2. The usability of the various workflows
+      3. Long term maintainability
 2. **Expected Outcomes:** Your proposal must meet the guidelines below.
-They must:
+It must:
+   1. Not add any administrative features.
+These must remain solely in the Talawa-Admin web app.
+   2. Not rely on any third party providers.
+This will greatly simplify the deployment of the mobile app.
+      1. There must be no requirement to configure files in the mobile app with third party parameters specific to the Palisadoes Foundation or you, the GSoC participant.
+      2. All proposed services must be solely derived from the Talawa-API instance.
+      3. All communication must exclusively be with the Talawa-API instance.
+   3. Not depend on other participants.
+There should be minimal impact by other participants disappearing or doing a very bad or very good job.
+   4. Add completely new features not previously stated in ideas.
+   5. Create features that users will want or facilitate new features that will be the groundwork for features that they would want.
+   6. Justify 350 hours of work.
+3. **Repos to update:** Talawa, Talawa-API
+4. **Skills Required:** Code stacks related to repos above.
+See introduction section.
+5. **Depends on Project:** N/A
+6. **Project Size:** 350
+7. **Possible Mentors:** TBD
+8. **Difficulty:** Medium
+9.  **Impact Definition:** Risky/Exploratory

+### Hybrid Innovation - Talawa Admin

+1. **Description:** We know that there are many opportunities to improve our web application to make it more usable.
+   1. If you have answers to the questions below then this section is for you.
+      1. Do the previous ideas need something more?
+      2. What completely new thoughts could be applied to the existing ideas?
+   2. Opportunities exist to improve (but are not limited to):
+      1. Usefulness to Administrators
+      2. The usability of the various workflows
+      3. Long term maintainability
+2. **Expected Outcomes:** Your proposal must meet the guidelines below.
+It must:
    1. Not depend on other participants.
 There should be minimal impact by other participants disappearing or doing a very bad or very good job.
    2. Add completely new features not previously stated in ideas.
    3. Create features that users will want or facilitate new features that will be the groundwork for features that they would want.
    4. Justify 350 hours of work.
-3. **Repos to update:** Talawa, Talawa-API, Talawa-Admin
+3. **Repos to update:** Talawa-API, Talawa-Admin
+4. **Skills Required:** Code stacks related to repos above.
+See introduction section.
+5. **Depends on Project:** N/A
+6. **Project Size:** 350
+7. **Possible Mentors:** TBD
+8. **Difficulty:** Medium
+9.  **Impact Definition:** Risky/Exploratory

+### Hybrid Innovation - Talawa API

+1. **Description:** We know that there are many opportunities to improve our backend API to make it more usable.
+   1. If you have answers to the questions below then this section is for you.
+      1. Do the previous ideas need something more?
+      2. What completely new thoughts could be applied to the existing ideas?
+   2. Opportunities exist to improve (but are not limited to):
+      1. Performance
+      2. Simplicity
+      3. Functionality
+      4. Long term maintainability
+      5. Support for long term features in the Mobile and Admin apps that need preparatory work now
+   3. The focus for this project idea is improving the API in ways that will be mostly transparent to the other Talawa applications.
+2. **Expected Outcomes:** Your proposal must meet the guidelines below.
+It must:
+   1. Not depend on other participants.
+There should be minimal impact by other participants disappearing or doing a very bad or very good job.
+   2. Add completely new features not previously stated in ideas.
+   3. Create features that users will want or facilitate new features that will be the groundwork for features that they would want.
+   4. Justify 350 hours of work.
+3. **Repos to update:** Talawa-API
 4. **Skills Required:** Code stacks related to repos above.
 See introduction section.
 5. **Depends on Project:** N/A
 6. **Project Size:** 350
 7. **Possible Mentors:** TBD
 8. **Difficulty:** Medium
 9.  **Impact Definition:** Risky/Exploratory